peercoin/rfcs/text/0011-pos-inflation-adjustment/0011-pos-inflation-adjustment.md

 Minting before finding a valid PoS block is not possible, however a minter may always withhold blocks in an attempt to attain the best reward.
 There are two variables that contribute to `nInflationAdjustment` that can be timed.
 The first, `nMoneySupply`, is so insensitive to block-by-block changes that we will ignore its affects as a concern.
-This constitutes a generic statement that Inflation Adjustments with a first order dependence on nMoneySupply alone are not susceptible to timing attacks.
+This constitutes a generic statement that any `nInflationAdjustment` with a first order dependence on `nMoneySupply` alone is not susceptible to timing attacks.
 The second variable that can be timed is `nAnnualPoSRewards`, where we will focus for the remainder of this drawback.

 To instruct, we shall observe three extreme cases: